ftnt-dspille/fsr-connector-creation/content/01-fabric-studio-101/05-troubleshooting/_index.md

 ![img_1.png](img_1.png?height=400px)
 3. Change the **HTTPS** and **SSH** _Allowed to_ column from **Allowed & Guest** to **Any**

-More information is available on the Fabric Studio Docs: https://register.fabricstudio.net/docs/fabric-studio/2.0.2/security.html#ssh-access-to-device
+More information on Security Policies is available on the Fabric Studio Docs: https://register.fabricstudio.net/docs/fabric-studio/2.0.2/security.html#ssh-access-to-device

+## More troubleshooting

+More troubleshooting steps are available on the Fabric Studio Docs for the below issues: https://register.fabricstudio.net/docs/fabric-studio/2.0.2/troubleshooting.html

+- Fabric Studio Logs
+- SystemD Journal Logs
+- Sniff packets
+- Out of Space Errors
+- Failing SCP